cllebrun/cllebrun.github.io/labs/3.3 Lab Watson - Watson Visual Recognition/README.md

     <img src="./images/images-test-custom.png"/>

+# Step 3 - Creating an object detection model

+1. Back to your available model list, clcik on **Create Model** on the Detect Objects tile.

-# Step 3 - Integrate Visual Recognition in your application with Node-Red
+# Step 4 - Integrate Visual Recognition in your application with Node-Red

 **Introduction**